antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 8: The MYCN gene in ChIP-seq context**](_static/images/IntAnalysis_ChIPSeq_SingleGene_tracks_a.png)

-5. Of course this would be a tedious job for a list of genes.
+5. Of course this would be a tedious job if you wish to inspect a list of genes.
 Suppose we obtained a list of differentially expressed genes from a transcription factor regulation experiment.
-[You can find the list here](_static/files/DiffExprCancerGenesList.txt), as additional requirement we selected for genes having a known cancer association.
+[You can find the list here](_static/files/DiffExprCancerGenesList.txt), as additional requirement we selected for genes with a known cancer association.
 Go back to the ChIP-seq choice menu.
 Now choose the *ChIPseq TSS Peak/Coverage Plotter*

-6. We're going to inspect Transcription Factor binding; so select the macs datatype in the next screen.
+6. We're going to inspect Transcription Factor binding; Click on "Select a ChIP profile" and filter the grid by typing 'BE' in the *name* textbox, click somewhere in the table row of the BE2 cell line to select the macs14 experiment and confirm by a click on the button "Use this experiment".

-7. On the next page you can add the list of genes; or type genes you're interested in.
-In the *Gene Order* selection box select *by_row_signal* and make sure all gene bodies will be drawn.
-Click next (Figure 8).
+7. Copy paste the genes obtained in step 5 or type genes of your interest into the *Enter genesymbols / genome positions* textbox.
+In the *Gene Order* selection box select 'by_row_signal' and 'peaks' as setting for *Perspective*.
+Click Next (Figure 8).
+The Gata binding sites around the genes in the list are shown.

 	![Figure 9: Selecting GATA binding data for a set of genes](_static/images/IntAnalysis_ChIPSeq_ExpSelect.png)